EVERY MAN IN NASHVILLE SHOULD HAVE THE OPPORTUNITY TO SUCCEED, REGARDLESS OF HIS PAST.

-4:13 Strong’s intensive, 6-month residential program uses vocational, life and spiritual training to equip men to transform their lives.
-No matter what their past has held, we equip each man with the skills he needs to start a career, gain financial independence, and be the man of character God created him to be.
+4:13 Strong’s intensive residential program provides vocational, life-skills and spiritual training to equip men with the knowledge they need to transform their lives.
+No matter what their past has held, we provide each man with the skills he needs to start a career and gain financial independence.Download Our Program Overview

 How It Works

 Tryouts: Mental Toughness Week

 To apply for the program, participants must complete a week of physical and mental conditioning we call “Mental Toughness Week.”
 Men are put to the test with a series of challenges that will push them outside of their comfort zones and test their character under pressure.

 During the 40-Day Challenge, men spend time in the 4:13 Strong classroom each day, where they participate in financial literacy, work readiness and construction skills training classes, as well as Bible study.
 The men visit multiple job sites, and earn three construction-industry certifications.
 Every weekend during the 40-Day Challenge, men participate in a service project or adventure outing.

 Equipped with the right job skills and certifications, all men completing the 40-Day Challenge find full-time employment.
 With a steady paycheck and a new mindset, the men work toward buying a car with cash and saving an emergency fund.
 The process gives them the confidence to clearly see the path to standing on their own two feet.

 To successfully complete the program, men must have:

 - Driver’s license acquired or reinstated

 - Car and insurance purchased with cash